Chart Color Schemes

 Recent residential development output has been above average within Hadspen - Carrick when compared nationally

 Hadspen-Carrick averaged approximately 40 new dwelling approvals annually over the past five financial years, totalling 201 homes.
-As of FY-26, 8 approvals have been recorded.
-Historically, each dwelling constructed has accommodated an average of 1.2 new residents per year between FY-21 and FY-25.
-However, this figure has decreased to 0.7 people per dwelling over the past two financial years.
+As of FY26, 14 approvals have been recorded.
+Over these five years, an average of 1.2 new residents was associated with each dwelling constructed; however, this decreased to 0.7 people per dwelling in the last two years.
 The average construction value for new properties is $284,000.
+In FY26, commercial approvals valued at $1.4 million have been registered.

-With around 106 people per approval, Hadspen-Carrick reflects a developing area.
-Given stable or declining population forecasts, the area may experience less housing pressure in the future, creating favourable conditions for buyers.
+Given stable or declining population forecasts, Hadspen - Carrick may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development